marcussommersel/LSM3D/readme.md

 These files contain code to generate the velocity fields and the computation of the error measures.

 vectorUtilities
-These files contain code used for various vector operations. vectorUtilities.h is given first and contains the header file, while vectorUtilities.cpp contains the whole implementation.
+These files contain code used for various vector operations.

 plotter.py
 This file contains the Python code to find the interface with the marching cubes algorithm using the scikit-image Python library, and also code to plot the interface and the particles used in the particle level set method.